tucano/blender4science/docs/tutorials/blender_workflows/bacteriophage.md

 46. Go back to object mode and activate visibility for the virus collection
 47. Scale the leg with `S`
 48. In Outlier move leg to virus collection with `M`
-49. Go to Object mode and select leg
+49. Go to Object mode and select leg, move in position with `GX`
 50. With leg selected and in Object Mode, `SHIFT-S` and move cursor to selected
 51. `SHIFT-A` and add an Armature
 52. Enter edit mode position top of bone in the middle of leg with `G`